Agile methodology is increasingly being used for software development projects to promote teamwork, self-organization, and accountability.

 This project management technique can be applied for building software when the client(s) may not know what they exactly want; there might be constant changes in priorities and availability of a cross-functional team that can collaborate on building the software.

-Agile project management help software development teams to increase their speed, collaboration and ability to respond to market changes.
+Agile project management methodology helps software development teams to increase their speed, collaboration and ability to respond to market changes.
 In agile project management, the agile values and principles are followed.

 (Interesting to read: 10 Common Misconceptions about Agile Project Management)